Passports

 Visas to enter New Zealand

-While no visa is required to visit Antarctica, if you are eligible and travelling through New Zealand in transit, you may be required to obtain a visa.
+While no visa is required to visit Antarctica, if you are travelling through New Zealand in transit, you may be required to obtain a visa

 If you are visiting from the United States, United Kingdom, Canada and many other countries it is essential to apply for an eTA.
-The new online process is valid for 2 years and allows multiple entries to New Zealand.
+The online process is valid for two years and allows multiple entries to New Zealand.

 MV Ushuaia ship